 – So as you can see, we have the word “love” in five different languages, some bearing resemblance to another and others different.
 That is what translation does, regardless of the sounds of the word, the key is the meaning that the word conveys in each respected language.

 – Translation is generally applied to common nouns and verbs when going from one language to the other.

 Transliteration is defined as “is the conversion of a text from one script to another.”
-Transliteration focus on taking the “sounds” of characters in the words from one language to another, rather than the meaning as in translation.
+The focus of transliteration is on taking the “sounds” of the characters in the words from one language to another, rather than the meaning as in translation.

 “יִצְחָק” Yitschaq (Hebrew) = “Ισαάκ” Isaák (Greek) = “Isaac” (English)